 Cricket is offered to boys from Grade 1 onwards.
 The Mount Royal is known around the world as a magnificent venue for a cricket match - touring teams and local visitors comment on the character of the field and the magnificent backdrop that Table Mountain provides.

-Swimming has been given a boost by the recently built aquatic centre, and the introduction of dedicated stroke correction coaches.
+Swimming has been given a boost by the recently built aquatic centre, and the introduction of dedicated stroke correction coach.

 Every boy from U9 to U14, who is comfortable with swimming a length of the pool, participates in the annual WPPS Inter-House Gala.
 This is preceded by “Swimming Standards”, where every swimmer is timed and allocated places in his house team.
 Thereafter, keen swimmers from U8 upwards are chosen to take part in galas with local schools.